 - Scaling interactive games across the mobile web experience

-If you’re interested in learning more about cross-platform ID, contact your Customer Success Manager or Branch Sales for more information!
+If you’re interested in learning more about a predictive modeling algorithm, contact your Customer Success Manager or Branch Sales for more information!